costajob/app-servers/README.md

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/) 2.5.1 is installed via [rbenv](https://github.com/rbenv/rbenv).
-Ruby is a general-purpose, interpreted, dynamic programming language.
-It focuses on simplicity and productivity, inspired by Lisp, Perl, Python and Smalltalk.
+Ruby is a general-purpose, interpreted, dynamic programming language, focused on simplicity and productivity According to his creator Ruby is inspired by Lisp, Perl, Python and Smalltalk.

 ### Python
 [Python](https://www.python.org/) 3.6.5 is installed by official OSX package.